19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elves.md

 > ***Lilith Illyron**: An apostate of [Nyx](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Mithrinian%20Deities/Nyx.md) and renowned spell blade mercenary.*

-### Deep Elf (Orc)
+### Deep Elf — Orc

-*The Orcs are cursed elves that have lost their beauty and long lives for harsh features and tusks.*
+*The Orcs were once elves but were cursed by [Oroken](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Mithrinian%20Deities/Oroken.md), causing them to lose their long lifespans.*

 > ***Krag Strongfist**: The legendary apostate of [Oroken](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Mithrinian%20Deities/Oroken.md) and founder the great city of Cragstone.*